sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Interacting_with_Eclipse_or_Java.md

 Java

-Grabbing a IFile from the current editor
+Grabbing an IFile from the current editor.

 `context.editor.editor_input.file`